 Option 4: Graduate Study

 Undergraduate students can fulfill their capstone requirement by enrolling in two or more sequential or related graduate-level courses in the same department or program.
-Enrolling in graduate courses requires prior permission of the instructor and approval of the department's graduate director and the Honors College’s Associate Dean of Academic Affairs.
+Enrolling in graduate courses requires prior permission of the instructor and approval of the department's graduate director as well as approval from the Honors College's Academic Dean.
 Students in the School of Arts and Sciences and Rutgers Business School who are interested in completing graduate courses for Capstone credit must submit the Graduate Request Form to the School of Arts and Sciences Office of Academic Services.
 Students enrolled in the School of Environmental and Biological Sciences must visit that school's Academic Services Office to request permission to enroll in graduate courses.
 Engineering students in good academic standing must request permission to enroll in graduate courses through the Graduate Program Director.
 Mason Gross School of the Arts students must contact their Honors College Dean and the Mason Gross Office of Academic Services for approval.
 All students must complete a Scholarly Report in addition to the graduate coursework.

 Option 5: Graduate Program Completion

 Students who enroll in a Rutgers program that combines undergraduate and graduate coursework and culminates in multiple and distinct degrees can complete their Capstone by advancing into full-time graduate study.
 Programs offered through the Graduate School of Education and the seven-year BA/MD, among others, can be used for this option.
-Students who enroll in the seven-year BA/MD program will be assigned to the Associate Dean for Academic Affairs as their second capstone adviser.
+Students who enroll in the seven-year BA/MD program will be assigned to the Honors College's Academic Dean as their second capstone adviser.
 The PharmD program on its own does not fulfill this option.
 Coursework must be taken in consecutive semesters.
 This option requires a Scholarly Report.

 Option 6: Experiential Capstone